Reasons To Travel Alone

 When I first started travelling, the idea of solo travel wasn't anywhere in the realm of possibility.
 I'll be honest: deep down I think I was scared by the idea of heading away from home all by myself.

 But travel has always been a big love of mine and, when I was twenty, I was itching to go to on an adventure.
 It so happened at the time that none of my friends or family were able to go with me.
 I quickly realized that I didn't want to be dependent on others to make my dreams happen.
-I found a great deal online and impulse-purchased a plane ticket to Paris!
-That summer I set of on my first solo adventure and I have to say, it's one of the BEST things I've ever done!
+I found a great deal online and impulse-purchased a plane ticket to Paris.
+That summer I set off on my first solo adventure and I have to say, it's one of the BEST things I've ever done!

-Below are three reasons why I think everyone should travel alone at least once in their life!
+Below are three reasons why I think everyone should travel alone at least once in their life.

 2. You're More Likely To Meet New People - It's true that you can always meet new people even if you're travelling with friends but, in my experience, you're much less likely to take the risk of introducing yourself to a stranger if you're already travelling with a social circle.
 Whenever I do anything alone, whether it's traveling, going out for a drink, or checking out a gallery, I always end up meeting the most interesting people.
 Every.
 Single.
 Time.
-We're not always destined to be best friends forever, but meeting new people is always a mind-opening experience.
+We're not necessarily destined to be best friends forever, but meeting new people is always a mind-opening experience.
 Travelling alone pushed me to make new connections and it's always easy to find other solo travellers looking for a little company.

 3. You Can Do More - Whenever I've travelled alone, I've been able to see and do so much more than when I've travelled with friends.
 Being able to move at my own pace and make my schedule for the day without having to factor in anyone else has allowed me to pack a lot more into my solo vacations.
-Of course I also love travelling with friends and I don't mind compromising or moving at a slower pace if it suits my companion, but a bonus of solo travel is being able to pack lots more into the itinerary.
+Of course I also love travelling with friends, and I don't mind compromising or moving at a slower pace if it suits my companion, but a bonus of solo travel is being able to pack lots more into the itinerary.

 Travelling alone has given me some of the best and most memorable experiences of my life.
-If you're a little afraid like I was, I hope I've given you a little boost to consider taking a solo adventure.
+If you're a little afraid like I was, I hope I've given you a boost to consider taking a solo adventure.
 It's definitely intimidating at first, but the confidence you'll get and the new experiences you'll have will make it more than worth it!